 The song is sung without a need for comprehension, as it’s not needed to be understood.
 But rather, the song acts on the spiritual level outside everyday consciousness.
 It may incorporate humming, whispering, and words that make no sense (glossolalia).

 Even if many can feel the power of the singing bowl, few know that it’s an ancient shamanic instrument used to alter the mind in extreme ways.

-Originally from Ancient China, the singing bowl was used as a shamanic instrument in Tibet and it was allegedly sometimes disguised as a common eating bowl in order to keep it a secret.
+Originally from Ancient China, the singing bowl was first used as a shamanic instrument in Tibet and was allegedly sometimes disguised as a common eating bowl in order to keep it a secret.

 Its resonance makes the Shaman vibrate his or her consciousness to the same frequency as the bowl, and focusing on the tone has purifying properties.
 It creates a single point of attention, for making one’s mind so razor-sharp it can cut through this reality and enter the higher dimensions.

 In today’s world, it’s commonly used as a therapeutic instrument, and many westerners use it without knowing about its use as little more than an instrument to produce a relaxing tone.

 But many westerners don’t pay attention to the frequency and harmonic property of the bowl they’re using.
 Traditionally, this would have been of great importance in its place of origin, and it would have been key to how well the singing bowl worked its magic.

 The Scraper, also known as Omichicahuaztli, might be a surprise for some because it’s not very well-known.
 It has been used by Shamans as a musical instrument in Mexico, and traditionally it would have been made out of human bones.
 The history is not conclusive, but the story goes, that when a warrior died, the shaman would take a bone from the warrior as a talisman and make an instrument out of it to gain his knowledge or wisdom.